-The requested documents concern in part the investigation related travels.
-For this reason they additionally fall under exception from public access to documents under Article 4(2), third indent of Regulation 1049/2001 which stipulates that the institutions shall refuse access to a document where disclosure would undermine the protection of the purpose of inspections, investigations and audits as well as the protection of the decision-making process as referred to Article 4(3) second sentence of the Regulation, unless there is an overriding public interest in disclosure.
+For this reason the missions in the context of investigations additionally fall under the exception from public access to documents under Article 4(2), third indent of Regulation 1049/2001 which stipulates that the institutions shall refuse access to a document where disclosure would undermine the protection of the purpose of inspections, investigations and audits as well as the protection of the decision-making process as referred to Article 4(3) second sentence of the Regulation, unless there is an overriding public interest in disclosure.

-The General Court recognised in recent case-law10 a general presumption of non-accessibility for documents in OLAF case files.
+The General Court recognised in recent case-law a general presumption of non-accessibility for documents in OLAF case files.
 It considers that the disclosure to the public under Regulation 1049/2001 of documents related to OLAF internal investigations could fundamentally undermine the objectives of the investigative activities, as well as the decision making process, both now and in the future.

-The presumption is based on the consideration that, to determine the scope of Regulation 1049/2001, account must be taken of relevant sectoral rules governing the administrative procedure under which the documents requested under Regulation 1049/2001 were gathered11, in the case at hand, Regulation 883/2013, which governs OLAF's administrative activity provides for the obligation of confidentiality with regard to all information gathered during investigations.
+The presumption is based on the consideration that, to determine the scope of Regulation 1049/2001, account must be taken of relevant sectoral rules governing the administrative procedure under which the documents requested under Regulation 1049/2001 were gathered, in the case at hand, Regulation 883/2013, which governs OLAF's administrative activity provides for the obligation of confidentiality with regard to all information gathered during investigations.